Fundamental Math for Game Developers

 joy of math

 Math was also there when I started to feel a little bit disappointed with tech.
-I felt like some of the things I was learning in of my CS classes were almost disposable.
+I felt like some of the things I was learning in my CS classes were almost disposable.
 It was like the tech I was studying had an expiration date on it.
 On the other hand, mathematics felt timeless, and that was extremely appealing to me.

 Long story short, I went for a math degree and never looked back!